casualjim/rs-treemux/README.md

 The router has special handling for paths with trailing slashes.
 If a pattern is added to the router with a trailing slash, any matches on that pattern without a trailing slash will be redirected to the version with the slash.
 If a pattern does not have a trailing slash, matches on that pattern with a trailing slash will be redirected to the version without.

 The trailing slash flag is only stored once for a pattern.
 That is, if a pattern is added for a method with a trailing slash, all other methods for that pattern will also be considered to have a trailing slash, regardless of whether or not it is specified for those methods too.
-However this behavior can be turned off by setting TreeMux.RedirectTrailingSlash to false.
+However this behavior can be turned off by setting [Treemux.redirect_trailing_slash](https://docs.rs/treemux/latest/treemux/struct.Builder.html#structfield.redirect_trailing_slash) to false.
 By default it is set to true.

 One exception to this rule is catch-all patterns.
 By default, trailing slash redirection is disabled on catch-all patterns, since the structure of the entire URL and the desired patterns can not be predicted.
-If trailing slash removal is desired on catch-all patterns, set TreeMux.RemoveCatchAllTrailingSlash to true.
+If trailing slash removal is desired on catch-all patterns, set [Treemux::remove_catch_all_trailing_slash](https://docs.rs/treemux/latest/treemux/struct.Builder.html#structfield.remove_catch_all_trailing_slash) to true.

 ```rust ,ignore
 let mut router = Treemux::builder()